diego-tella/Hash-Crack/README.md

 # Hash-Crack
-Simple script in Python that do Hash Brute-Force
+Simple script in Python that make Hash Brute-Force